 In some cases, even when construction is completed according to specifications, underlying design problems can result in defects.
 The design professionals responsible for the faulty project design — including engineers and architects — may be held responsible.

 Design Professional Responsibilities

-The responsibilities of the architect/engineer in a construction project are defined in the contract between the design professional and the party that hired them (usually, the property owner).
+The responsibilities of the architect/engineer in a construction project are defined in the contract between the design professional and the party who hired them (usually the property owner).
 The contract should define the scope of the work to be performed, the design professional’s role during different phases of construction, and budget and time requirements, among other terms.

 Typical responsibilities of architects and engineers on a construction project include:

 - Developing the physical design of the project based on information supplied by the owner

 - Creating drawings and specifications for the contractors and subcontractors to follow

 - Designing in accordance with all applicable codes, laws, and regulations (such as building codes, the Americans with Disabilities Act, and environmental laws)

 - Reviewing for compliance the shop drawings used by subcontractors and suppliers